S4b1n3/Internship_LAAS/README.md

    -D <string>,  --strategy <string>
      The search strategy

+   -F,  --evaluation
+     indicates if the evaluation on the testing and training sets has to be done

    -V,  --check
      indicates if the solution returned has to be tested

    -C,  --product_constraints
-     tests the use of product constraints
+     indicates the use of product constraints

    -A <int>,  --archi <int>  (accepted multiple times)
      Architecture of the model